spurs v chelsea match reports

 01.12.1990 Chelsea won this First Division match 3-2, but Spurs were hit with a fine to add insult to injury.

-Having stopped for lunch at a hotel on route, the club coach was wheel-clamped and therefore, the team sheet was handed in to the referee late and the FA fined the club for the misdemeanour.
+Having stopped for lunch at a hotel on route, the club coach was wheel-clamped and towed away with the team's kit in it.
+Therefore, the team sheet was handed in to the referee late and the FA fined the club for the misdemeanour.
 The home side won by the odd goal in five, with Kerry Dixon, John Bumstead and Gordon Durie scoring for the Blues and Spurs replied with goals from Lineker and Gascoigne.

 Teams :